KyleKinsella/BlockChain-Project-From-Scratch/README.md

 ## Project Summary
 Blockchain From Scratch is a personal project simulating a blockchain system end-to-end.
 It demonstrates full-stack development skills, including backend logic in Go, frontend display with React and integration between the two.

-The project explores core blockchain concepts, such as: Block Creation (Proof of Work: Consensus Algorithm) and block linking, Wallet Creation, Decentralized Autonomous Organization (DAO), with future plans for a functional Dashboard  to keep track of project data and analytics.
+The project explores core blockchain concepts, such as: Block Creation (Proof of Work: Consensus Algorithm) and block linking, Wallet Creation, Decentralized Autonomous Organization (DAO) which allows connected wallets to submit proposals via the Proposals & Candidates section.

 This project showcases problem-solving, iterative development and practical implementation of blockchain principles.

 ## Technology Stack
 This project includes frontend, backend and (eventually) deployment components.
-The frontend consists of the following - (HTML, CSS, JS, React).
-The backend is currently written in Go but Python will be getting added in soon.
+The frontend is built with: HTML, CSS, Js and React.
+The backend is currently written completely in Go with a small portion implemented in Python.
 I am using Git to keep track of my project and if I need to revert back I can do so.
 The project is getting closer than ever to the Deployment stage, once I get to this point in the project I plan to use Docker and Kubernetes to get my project to real users.

 ## Current Features
 Current functionality includes: